verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] What's one challenge in APAC that most engineers don't fully appreciate?
 - [ ] What catches me eye?
 Short people with umbrellas
 - [ ] You can face an orgasm but you can't fake a good mood?
 - [ ] My humanity will transform shareholder value
+- [ ] It's my birthday.
+So you're legally required to read this